monsta-design/monsta-bootstrap/site/content/docs/5.1/components/tooltips.md

 Hover over the links below to see tooltips:

 <div class="bd-example tooltip-demo">
-  <p class="muted">Placeholder text to demonstrate some <a href="#" data-bs-toggle="tooltip" title="Default tooltip">inline links</a> with tooltips.
+  <p class="bs-muted">Placeholder text to demonstrate some <a href="#" data-bs-toggle="tooltip" title="Default tooltip">inline links</a> with tooltips.
 This is now just filler, no killer.
 Content placed here just to mimic the presence of <a href="#" data-bs-toggle="tooltip" title="Another tooltip">real text</a>.
 And all that just to give you an idea of how tooltips would look when used in real-world situations.
 So hopefully you've now seen how <a href="#" data-bs-toggle="tooltip" title="Another one here too">these tooltips on links</a> can work in practice, once you use them on <a href="#" data-bs-toggle="tooltip" title="The last tip!">your own</a> site or project.
   </p>
 </div>